Christianity in the ante-Nicene period: Development of the Christian Canon

 The books of the canon of the New Testament, which includes the Canonical Gospels, Acts, letters of the Apostles, and Revelation were written before 120 AD, but not defined as "canon" by the orthodox mainstream until the 4th century.

 The writings attributed to the apostles circulated amongst the earliest Christian communities.
 The Pauline epistles were circulating in collected forms by the end of the 1st century AD.
-Justin Martyr, in the early second century, mentions the "memoirs of the apostles", which Christians called "gospels" and which were regarded as on par with the Old Testament.
+The earliest mention of the gospels is found in the First Apology (c155) of Justin Martyr, who mentions the "memoirs of the apostles" which Christians called "gospels" and which were regarded as on par with the Old Testament.
 A four gospel canon (the Tetramorph) was asserted by Ireanaeus, who refers to it directly.

 Debates about scripture were underway in the mid-second century, concurrent with a drastic increase of new scriptures, both Jewish and Christian.
 Debates regarding practice and belief gradually became reliant on the use of scripture other than what Melito referred to as the Old Testament, as the New Testament canon developed.
 Similarly, in the third century a shift away from direct revelation as a source of authority occurred, most notably against the Montanists.
 "Scripture" still had a broad meaning and usually referred to the Septuagint among Greek speakers or the Targums among Aramaic speakers or the Vetus Latina translations in Carthage.
 Beyond the Torah (the Law) and some of the earliest prophetic works (the Prophets), there was not agreement on the canon, but this was not debated much at first.

 Some theorize that the split of early Christianity and Judaism in the mid-second century eventually led to the determination of a Jewish canon by the emerging rabbinic movement, though, even as of today, there is no scholarly consensus as to when the Jewish canon was set.
 For example, some scholars argue that the Jewish canon was fixed earlier, by the Hasmonean dynasty (140–137 BC).
 There is a lack of direct evidence on when Christians began accepting their own scriptures alongside the Septuagint.
 Well into the second century Christians held onto a strong preference for oral tradition as clearly demonstrated by writers of the time, such as Papias.

 The oldest list of books for the New Testament canon is the Muratorian fragment dating to c.
 170. It shows that by 200 there existed a set of Christian writings somewhat similar to what is now the 27-book New Testament, which included the four gospels.